balena-io-experimental/sync-java-example/readme.md

 This example will allow you to develop quickly on a resin.io device by avoiding the build/download process and directly syncing a folder to a "test" device in the fleet.

+> **NB:** You need Oracle JDK 8 installed on your Development Machine, because the java code will be compiled on your Dev machine.

 In order to get this new super power you will need to set up a few things on your development computer.